dja/code-challenges/front-end/ingredients-list.md

-# Ember.js Ingredients List
+# Ingredients List
 *Estimated time: 3-4 hours*

 ### Goal
-Create an Ember.js app that lists vitamin ingredients with a detail view
+Create a client-side app that lists vitamin ingredients with a detail view.
+You can use Ember.js, VueJS, or ReactJS (but bonus points if you use Ember.js)

 ### Notes before you start
 - The UI/UX is available in this folder for a desktop layout in both Sketch and PDF formats.
 You should also make it work gracefully on a mobile screen.